madhav1991/LogViewer/README.md

         - Advantages:

-            - Gives control when to trigger api call when user reaches a point in the UI
+            - Provides control over when to trigger API calls as the user reaches a certain point in the UI.
             - Easier to implement

     2. Intersection observer API

         - Advantages:

-            - Better control to trigger w.r.t user position using threshold paramter
+            - Offers better control for triggering actions based on user position using a threshold parameter.
-            - Better performance as it doesn't trigger reflow , hence faster than getBoundingClientReact
+            - Provides better performance as it doesn't trigger reflow, making it faster than getBoundingClientRect.

         - Disadvantages
-            - Not easy to implement
+            - More complex to implement.

     3. getBoundingClientReact

         - Advantages:

-            - Gives control when to trigger api call when user reaches a point in the UI
+            - Offers control over when to trigger API calls as the user reaches a certain point in the UI.

         - Disadvantages
-            -  It is fast when there are smaller number of elements, but will be slower and forcing a reflow when number of elements rise.
+            -  Fast with a smaller number of elements, but slower and may force a reflow as the number of elements increases.

-    Due to above mentioned reasons, Interesection observer API is a good aproach for the Log Event Component
+    Given these reasons, the Intersection Observer API is a good approach for the Log Event Component.